alf-tool/alf-core/doc/gh-pages/overview/relational-basics.md

 ## Relational basics

-This page provides the necessary background on relational theory to understand Alf.
+This page describes the necessary background on relational theory to understand Alf.
 Note that it only covers the concepts needed to understand the relational *algebra*; that is, nothing is said about database schemas, normal forms, transactions, ACID properties, and so on.
 Refer to standard database literature for those.

 The background given below is a rephrasing of what can be found in The Third Manifesto (TTM), by Hugh Darwen and C.J.
 Date.
 See [www.thethirdmanifesto.com](http://www.thethirdmanifesto.com), [the TTM book](http://www.amazon.com/Databases-Types-Relational-Model-3rd/dp/0321399420) or [Where does Alf come from?](/overview/where-alf-does-come-from.html).